JeremieLitzler/journal/docs/2023/09/gardening-in-2022-2023/README.md

 ![Garlic in leafy garden bed](./images/broad-beans-already-up.jpg)

 See the comment [in the garlic's section](#garlic) about the early rising of the plants.

+## Strawberries

+==November 6th, 2022

+- We planted them in the well-nurished compost under the oak tree.

 ## Nettles